FRO5401/PowerUp2018/README.md

 #### Methods/Uses

-In this auto, the robot starts against the wall, to the right of the Exchange area on the field.
+In `AutoCenterSwitch.java`, the robot starts against the wall, to the right of the Exchange area on the field.
 This way, it is centered. `AutoCenterSwitch.java` uses "If/Else" statements to determine what the robot is going to do based on the Game Data that is received. `AutocenterSwitch.java` has a series of "AddSequentials" that either tell the robot to move forward a certain distance, or tell the robot to turn a certain angle left or right.
 If the Game Data returns the side of the switch that is our alliance color is the left, the robot will go through the commands that get it in front of the switch, then place the block down using `ArmDeploy`.
-If the Game Data returns the side of the switch that is our alliance color is the right, because the robot is in the middle, the commands from the AddSequentials will just be reversed, and the Power Cube will be placed on the right side.
+Else, if the Game Data returns the side of the switch that is our alliance color is the right, because the robot is in the middle, the commands from the AddSequentials will just be reversed, and the Power Cube will be placed on the right side.

-### AutoLeftSwitch.Java
+### AutoLeftSwitch.java

 #### Imported Files
 Imports `Wpilib.DriverStation`

-#### Methods/uses
+#### Methods/Uses

-In this auto, the robot starts against the wall, to the left of the Exchange area on the field.
+In `AutoLeftSwitch.java`, the robot starts against the wall, to the left of the Exchange area on the field.
 This way it is on the left side of the field. `AutoLeftSwitch.java` uses "If/Else" statements to determine what the robot is going to do based on the Game Dates that is received. `AutoLeftSwitch.java` has a series of "AddSequentials" that either tell the robot to move forward a certain distance, or tell the robot to turn a certain angle left or right.
-If the Game Data returns the side of the switch that is our alliance color is the left, the robot will go
+If the Game Data returns the side of the switch that is our alliance color is the left, the robot will go through its commands that get it in front of the left side of the switch, then place the block down using `ArmDeploy`.
+Else, if the Game Data returns the side of the switch that is our alliance color is the right, the robot will not go for the right side of the switch.
+Instead, it will just drive forward to the baseline, which is all that is needed for all of the alliance members to get a ranking point, and just stop.
+This is to make sure the robot does not interfere with other alliance members, as they will most likely be starting on that side if we are not.

+### AutoRightSwitch.java

+#### Imported Files
+Imports `Wpilibj.DriverStation`

+#### Methods/Uses

+In `AutoRightSwitch`, the robot starts against the wall, and will ideally be aligned directly in front of the right side of the switch.
+This way it will just be a straight drive up to the switch. `AutoRightSwitch` uses "If/Else" statements to determine what the robot is going to do based on the Game Data that is received. `AutoRightSwitch` has only two "AddSequentials" that will be used.
+No matter what the Game Data is, the robot will go all the way up to the switch.
+Because it is all the way up to the switch, it is past the baseline too, so it can be used whether the robot will be putting a Power Cube on the switch or not.
+If the Game Data returns that the side of the switch that is our alliance color is the right, the robot will stay in position, along with putting the Power Cube on the switch through `ArmDeploy`.
+Else, if the Game Data returns that the side of the switch that is our alliance color is the left, the robot will only stay in place.
+This is to make sure the robot does not interfere with other alliance members, as they will most likely be starting on that side if we are not.